petstack/tokio_php/docs/README.md

 ## Requirements

 - Docker and Docker Compose
-- PHP 8.4 ZTS (Thread Safe) - included in Docker image
+- PHP 8.4 or 8.5 ZTS (Thread Safe) — included in Docker image
-- Rust 1.75+ (for development only)
+- Rust 1.70+ (for development only)

 ## Project Structure